Kemankes Karamustafa Pasa Mh. Istanbul, 34425 Beyoglu/Istanbul

 Istanbul cruise port is both departure (turnaround) and call port on mainly Eastern Mediterranean cruises.
 Most itineraries start from Italy (Venice) or Greece (Piraeus-Athens).
 Some of the world's largest cruise lines with European itinerary programs - Uniworld (river cruise tours with flights to and from Istanbul), Royal Caribbean and Princess - were the first to drop Turkish ports (including Istanbul) from their 2016-2017-2018 pre-scheduled itineraries.
 These companies were soon followed by Celebrity, Azamara, Cunard, Holland America,P&O UK.
 All ports of call in Turkey were replaced by Greek Islands port destinations.

 In 2015, the cruise port in Karakoy was closed down due to construction works of the new Galataport cruise facilities.
-The tourists decline resulted in many street businesses closing down as tradesmen lost nearly 90% of their businesses in comparison to 2015..
+The tourists decline resulted in many street businesses closing down as tradesmen lost nearly 90% of their businesses in comparison to 2015.
 In 2016, the number of foreign tourists to Turkey decreased by 32% (down to 17,4 million) over 2015.
 There was a significant decrease in arrivals from Western- and Asian countries and from Russia.
+On June 6, 2019, Istanbul's Sarayburnu Port welcomed its first cruise vessel in 4 years - Seven Seas Voyager - operated by RSSC (Regent Seven Seas Cruises).

 In early-November 2018, Carnival Cruise Lines and Royal Caribbean (RCCL) placed bids for tendering of Port Yenikapı (Istanbul).
 Both companies are interested in building a new cruise port in Istanbul (as build-operate-transfer project) and intend to turn Istanbul into a Mediterranean cruise hub.
 Carnival and RCCL are represented here by Tura Tourism (Turkish sales agency).

-Galataport project is scheduled for completion in March 2020 and will have annual capacity around 1,5 million and daily capacity 15,000 (passengers and crew).
+Galataport project is scheduled for completion in March 2020 and planned for annual capacity ~1,5 million and daily capacity ~15,000 (passengers and crew).
 Among the largest cruise companies with already booked berthing are Royal Caribbean, Holland America, Marella, RSSC-Regent, Ponant, Silversea, Fred Olsen, Windstar, Celestyal.

 Istanbul cruise terminal